airani051346/Ubution/README.md

 ```

-now run following command to create your run-time environment
+now run following command to create your run-time environment <br>
+do not move this apt-get install and pip install to earlier stage! <br>
 ```bash
 sudo apt-get install python3-pip -y sudo pip install ansible-builder